WHEN AN INJURY OCCURS.

 What happens to my sick leave days when I’m on out on Workers’ Compensation leave?

-Sick leave days will still be deducted to cover any days that Workers’ Compensation is not paying the employee.
+Sick leave days will still be deducted to cover any days that Workers’ Compensation is not paying the employee if the employee elected to use sick leave days when the employee submitted a Workers' Compensation Lost Time Form.
 If payment is made from Workers’ Compensation, then a percentage of sick leave days will be returned to the employee, provided the employee still has sick leave days.
-If the employee is out of sick leave days, LISD will dock the employee’s daily rate for each day that there is no sick leave and LISD will dock the amount that Workers’ Compensation has already paid the employee.
+If the employee is out of sick leave days, Lubbock ISD will dock the employee’s daily rate for each day that there is no sick leave.

 Example: $240.04 x 3 weeks = $720.12 (dock on paycheck, Workers’ Compensation has already paid this amount to the employee)